GETTING STARTED WITH ABSOLUTE PILATES

 ABSolute Pilates is a classical Pilates studio that offers one-on-one private sessions, duets, group equipment, mat and barre classes.

 To schedule a private or duet appointment, please book appointments online.
-As a newcomer to Absolute Pilates, we welcome you to take advantage of our introductory package of five private lessons for $125.
+As a newcomer to Absolute Pilates, we welcome you to take advantage of our introductory package of three private lessons for $120.
 If you have any difficulty please feel free to email firstname.lastname@example.org or call 717-585-2592.

-In your first lessons, you will learn the movement fundamentals of pilates, and you will progress at your own pace.
-If needed exercises can be modify to accommodate any pre-existing injury, recovery from surgery, or movement limitation you may have.
+In your first lessons, you will learn the movement fundamentals of Pilates, and you will progress at your own pace.
+If needed exercises can be modified to accommodate any pre-existing injury, recovery from surgery, or movement limitation you may have.

 *We recommend that you completed our Intro Private Package or have taken equipment classes at another studio before joining Equipment Classes.